-- Can be considered drafty and have more temp fluctuation
+- It can be considered drafty and have more temp fluctuation

 Hot Water Baseboard or Radiator System

-A boiler is the heating plant used to create hot water or steam for hydronic baseboard, radiant heat or steam radiator heating systems.
-Steam boilers are more complex than hot water boilers and have special gauge glass, pressure gauges, blow off valves and automatic feeds.
+A boiler is a heating plant that creates hot water or steam for hydronic baseboards, radiant heat, or steam radiator heating systems.
+Steam boilers are more complex than hot water boilers and have special gauge glass, pressure gauges, blow-off valves, and automatic feeds.
 Hot water is heated by the boiler and piped to “fin-tube” baseboard units or cast iron radiators mounted along walls.
-The fins in baseboards increase the surface area of heat dissipation making the unit more efficient.
+The fins in baseboards increase the surface area of heat dissipation, making the unit more efficient.

 Air is distributed by convection as air rises and is heated by the baseboard or radiator unit.

-Fuel Sources – Boiler may be fueled by Natural Gas, Propane, Oil or Electricity
+Fuel Sources – Natural Gas, Propane, Oil, or Electricity, may fuel the boiler.

 - Energy efficient

-- Close temperature control creating a more constant, even heat
+- Close temperature control creates a more constant, even heat

 - Slow temperature increase.